furti/FreeCAD-ArchTextures/README.md

 After we know how big the image should be we simply calculate each vertex coordinate relative to the bounding box.
 Lets say we have a vertex in the middle of our image.
 It should map to the 0.5/0.5 coordinates of the image.

 </details>

+## Support
+Found a bug?
+Have a nice feature request? simply create an issue in this repository or post to this FreeCAD Forum thread https://forum.freecadweb.org/viewtopic.php?f=9&t=31598.